Progressive Populists, Religious Activists, the Tea Party, and Other Types of American Progressives

 - Want to ban pot and alcohol with a sudden rule change?
 You are a moral activist and thus, progressive.

-- Want tell people what to eat or drink, what they can or can’t say, not to get vaccines, etc?
-Witch trials?
-All sort puritanically progressive stances on key issues.
-To different degrees of course.
+- Want to tell people what to eat or drink, what they can or can’t say, not to get vaccines, etc?
+These are all puritanically progressive stances on key issues but to different degrees of course.

-- Want to ban a race, creed, or color?… you guessed it.
-A change like that is technically… progressive despite it socially conservative aspects.
+- Want to ban a race, creed, or color?
+A change like that is technically progressive despite it socially conservative aspects.

-TIP: The founding liberal patriots?
-Essentially all progressives.
+TIP: Were the founding liberal patriots?
+They were all progressives.
 Nothing is more progressive than overthrowing a King and creating a brand new Constitution based on principals rarely embraced by any country in history up until that point.
-Oddly, if we were to ordain a King and pick a state-religion, it would be progressive today.
+Oddly, if we were to ordain a King and pick a state religion, it would be progressive today.
 We would be progressing toward traditional conservatism (which yes we could also denote as conservative… but the path is one of progression).

 Understanding the Types of American Progressivism

 To assume Bernie Sanders is progressive and the Tea Party is conservative is a misreading of history and reality.
 America is a liberal nation founded by liberals, and while it is tempting for a left-leaning American to paint the Tea Party as purely conservative, nothing could be further from the truth.